vanheeringen-lab/ANANSE/README.md

     * `-a, --annotation`
       The input 12 columns BED file with gene annotation in your genome version. [***This***](/data/hg38_genes.bed) is an example BED annotation file of human hg38.
     * `-f, --filter_promoter`
-      Filter promoters, True or False, input should be either 'True' or 'False'.
-(Default setting: True; if 'True', the function will filtered all promoter peaks (+-2k from TSS) in provided enhancer peaks.).
+      Filter promoters.
+Default setting is True.
+If 'True', the function will filtered all promoter peaks (+-2k from TSS) in provided enhancer peaks.
     * `-c, --corrfiles`
       All gene correlation file, the human gene expression correlation can be found at [***here***](http://mbdata.science.ru.nl/qxu/ananse/data/expressioncorrelation.txt).
     * `-h, --help`